 - You were physically present in the US in the custody of your adoptive parents for at least two years.

-If the Bill Passes: Securing Proof of Citizenship
+If the Adoptee Citizenship Act Passes: Securing Proof of Citizenship

-Let’s assume the COMPETES Act is enacted after conference committee (where it sits now) and it includes the current provision for intercountry adoptees.
-In that case, most (but not all) intercountry adoptees in the United States will acquire US citizenship automatically, which would be about .
+Let’s assume some form of the Adoptee Citizenship Act passes.
+In that case, most (but not all) intercountry adoptees in the United States will acquire US citizenship automatically.
 The issue then becomes logistical; that is, what’s the best way to secure proof of that citizenship?
-That process should be straightforward in most cases, though the one far more complicated logistical issue relates to intercountry adoptees who have been previously deported and are no longer present in the United States.
+That process should be straightforward in most cases, though the one far more complicated issue relates to intercountry adoptees who have been previously deported and are no longer present in the United States.

-Under the bill’s current provisions, if fully enacted, you could either apply for a Certificate of Citizenship, which I usually recommend to my clients, or for a US passport, which is far less expensive and speedier but a more limited proof of citizenship, as a passport can be revoked or denied for a number of reasons—even if you are already a citizen.
+For most adoptees who qualify, you could either apply for a Certificate of Citizenship, which I usually recommend to my clients, or for a US passport, which is far less expensive and speedier but a more limited proof of citizenship, as a passport can be revoked or denied for a number of reasons—even if you are already a citizen.
 Applying for a Certificate of Citizenship is not hard, but it is more expensive and not intuitively easy.
-You still must provide proof of each of the three requirements of the Child Citizenship Act: legal permanent residence; full and final adoption; and physical presence for two years in the custody of your adoptive parents in the United States.
+You still must provide proof of each of the three requirements of the Child Citizenship Act: legal permanent residence; full and final adoption; and physical presence for two years in the physical and legal custody of your adoptive parents in the United States.
 That proof is typically fairly straightforward to secure but it may involve significant time in doing so.
 Generally, the most difficult documents to obtain are a copy of your full and final adoption decree and proof that you entered the country as a legal permanent resident (i.e., entered on an immigrant visa and received a green card).
 Luckily, these records may already exist in the files of USCIS, which I discuss in more detail below.

-If I were to advise a hypothetical client who is asking whether to 1) wait for Congress to act and then get a certificate of citizenship or passport; or 2) apply for naturalization now, I generally would recommend preparing for naturalization now but waiting to file until we all know more about the pending bill in Congress.
-We will probably know within a few months whether the adoptee citizenship provisions remain in the bill and are enacted.
+If I were to advise a hypothetical client who is asking whether to 1) wait for Congress to act and then get a certificate of citizenship or passport; or 2) apply for naturalization now, I generally would recommend preparing for naturalization now.

 If naturalizing is the only option or it is one that a client wants to move ahead with now, important legal caveats must be investigated and discussed first.
 For instance, because of the more extensive vetting process for naturalization, a number of issues could pop up and create hiccups, problems, or worse: referral to immigration enforcement.
 That is, while the issues I outline below do not necessarily disqualify intercountry adoptees from naturalizing today (and I’ve successfully represented clients who have had one or more of these issues when they naturalize), they are typically the most common problems that come up in the naturalization process for adopted people.
 These issues need to be vetted and discussed with an attorney thoroughly before applying, preferably by an attorney who is knowledgeable with intercountry adoption and, importantly, has experience representing adult adoptees seeking US citizenship.
 Those issues include: